Temporal Counterfactual Explanations of Behaviour Tree Decisions: Case Study

 Firstly, the algorithm identifies a subgraph $\mathcal{G}^*$ containing only the query variables $\mathcal{V}_Q$ and their ancestors in $\mathcal{G}$.
 Examining the explanation model in Figure \ref{fig:case_study_cm}, we arrive at the set $\mathcal{V}^* = \{E_?, E_{\rightarrow}, E_0, X_a^{(0)}, r_0\}$ for query variable $\mathcal{V}_Q = \{r_0\}$.
 The next step is to identify all possible interventions in the search space $\mathcal{V}^*\setminus \mathcal{V}_Q$, which, given that each variable in the set happens to be a boolean statement, is $C = \{E_? = False, E_{\rightarrow} = False, E_0 = False, X_a^{(0)} = True\}$.
 Note how the true values of these variables (e.g. $E_0 = True$ or $X_a^{(0)} = False$) are omitted from the search space.\looseness=-1

 For each statement $V = v^*$ in $C$, we can perform the intervention $Do(V=v^*)$ to see if the resulting values in $\mathcal{M}^*$ satisfy our query.
 In this case, to satisfy the query, the value of $r_0$ after the intervention must be $\Success$.
 We are able to obtain the counterfactual value of $r_0$ as we are able to run the node with new input variables, thus evaluating the function $r_0(\pmb{s})$.
 Attempting each intervention, we note that $Do(E_?=False)\implies r_0 = \Invalid$, $Do(E_{\rightarrow}=False)\implies r_0 = \Invalid$, $Do(E_0=False)\implies r_0 = \Invalid$ and $Do(X_a^{(0)}=True)\implies r_0 = \Success$.
 As only the intervention $Do(X_a^{(0)}=True)$ satisfies the query, we arrive at a single explanation $\langle \mathbf{R} = \{X_a^{0} = False\}, \mathbf{C} = (\{X_a^{0} = True\},\{r_0 = \Success\}) \rangle$, which in natural language could be converted to ``$L_0$ failed because $X_a^{(0)}$ was false.
 If $X_a^{(0)}$ was true, $L_0$ would have succeeded.''.
 Of course, this is a simple example as $r_0$ has only a few ancestors in the causal model.
-The query $\Why(r_{\rightarrow} = \Failure \text{ at time }2, r_? = \Success)$, for example, would result in 8 possible explanations due to the much larger set of ancestors of $r_{\rightarrow}$.
+The query $\Why(r_{\rightarrow} = \Failure \text{ at time }t, r_? = \Success)$, for example, would result in 8 possible explanations due to the much larger set of ancestors of $r_{\rightarrow}$.

 The same algorithm can be applied to query any variable in the explanation model.
 Example queries and corresponding explanations are given in Table \ref{tab:example_queries}.
 In particular, note the explanations provided for the first example, $\Why(E_0 = True\text{ at time }1, E_0 = False)$.
 These explanations note that the execution $L_0$ is the result of the chain of executions of its ancestors, $\mathcal{T}_?$ and $\mathcal{T}_{\rightarrow}$.
-Conceptually, this explanation is very similar to the one generated by \cite{han2021building} in response to ``Why are you doing this?'', where the explanation references the name of an ancestor.
-This illustrates the fact that our method, in response to a ``why'' question, can provide the same explanations as \cite{han2021building} (albeit in a formal representation rather than natural language), in addition to other causal explanations, as demonstrated in Table \ref{tab:example_queries}.\looseness=-1